kukarzev/howto/coreNLP_howto.md

        }
 3. Save CTRL+s (Eclipse compiles it at that), and run.
 4. See CoreNLP web site and this repo for more examples.

+# CoreNLP Server
+Let's run a server - it looks like this is the best way to use API anyway.

+    java -mx4g -cp "software/stanford-corenlp-full-2016-10-31/*" \
+    edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000 -timeout 15000

+See the results at [http://localhost:9000](http://localhost:9000)

 # References